notcooler/VQGAN-CLIP/README.md

 **NOTE: I didn't do any of this code, the only thing i did was make it runnable on a local computer!**
 Contact: Cooler#8190
 How higher the resolution of the image gonna be how longer its gonna take!
+## OS Support
+☑️ MacOS
+❌ Windows(It can work but you need to find a way to download exempi) ❓ Linux(didnt test but it prob gonna work)
 ## How 2 use!
 **You can also create a venv if you want!** ```python3 -m venv env``` First create a directory named models!